Upcoming Release Notes Changes

 Microsoft has modified some functionality that affects the Microsoft Office 365 LTI integration in Canvas.

 All users must re-login to Microsoft Office 365 to access their files.
-When accessed from the Office 365 link in Course Navigation, files display directly in the Microsoft Online editor, making it easier for users to edit and save files.
+When accessed from the Office 365 link in Course Navigation, files display directly in the Microsoft editor, making it easier for users to edit and save files.
 PDF file types cannot be edited.

 This update also improves file accessibility for users when a file is embedded in an assignment.
 When an instructor embeds a Microsoft file in an assignment using the External Tool submission type, the accessibility, edit, print, and share options display at the top of the frame.